ebuchman/blog/content/posts/uoa-liquidity.md

 importance of this problem, of balancing the payments graph via clearing rather than perennially issuing reserves to support settlement.
-Keynes' *bancor* proposal at Bretton Woods, which was based on EF Schumachers work on multi-lateral clearing,[^schumacher] was a recognition of the need to balance the global payments graph between countries leveraging a global ghost Unit of Account - the bancor.
+Keynes' *bancor* proposal at Bretton Woods, which was based on E.F.
+Schumachers work on multi-lateral clearing,[^schumacher] was a recognition of the need to balance the global payments graph between countries by using a global Unit of Account - the bancor.
 Of course Keynes' plan failed in favour of an American gold-exchange standard and American management of the issuance of global monetary reserves - the USD.
 But USD liquidity wasn't sufficient to reboot European economies amidst the tangled